ajvondrak/xand/README.md

 - must start with a letter or an underscore; and
 - may contain letters (`a`-`z`), underscores (`_`), or numbers (`0`-`9`).

-To define a label, prefix any given `xand` or raw data with the label's name followed by a colon like so
+To define a label, prefix any given `xand` or raw data with the label's name followed by a colon, like so:

 ```
 foo: xand 10 20 30